tkrotoff/jquery-qtip2-rails/README.md

 ## Usage

-The use of qTip2 can be [customized](http://craigsworks.com/projects/qtip2/download/) to fit your own needs.
+qTip2 can be [customized](http://craigsworks.com/projects/qtip2/download/) to fit your own needs.
 This gem works in a similar manner.

 ### "Full" version of qTip2

 The full version of qTip2 includes all its plugins.
-This is the default and conservative choice and I recommend you to use this version.
+This is the recommended version.

 Add the following JavaScript file to `app/assets/javascripts/application.js`: